Gir-A/flutter-workshop-part1/README.md

 *Also, if you create new files, __please__ use snake_case convention for the file names.*

-Once again, if you run into serious trouble on this step, I am available to answer any questions.
+Once again, if you run into serious trouble on this step, we are available to answer any questions.
 But you shouldn't have too much trouble, *I believe in you!*

 ---------------------------------------